carameye/Echo-s-in-the-Dark/README.md

 Fixed the following from ideas from crossplay/previous bugs:
 - Added the ability to change light colors to the mouse so that player can always have one hand on mouse to direct light, and one on keyboard
 - Fixed lag and memory issues by refactoring the way we were storing bricks
+- Fixed a memory leak caused by not releasing all of the smoke sprites
+- Fixed lag by improving our hitbox calculation/maintenance so that hitboxes were not being calculated hundreds of times per update

 Have completed the following parts of our plan:
 - Added story element that tie together the game play, and give players a concrete goal while playing the game
 - Added intro story and information about background
-- Added cut scene for successfull completion of the game
+- Added cut scene for successful completion of the game
 - Added more sound effects
 - Made a new sound system for better sound management
 - Added invisible blocks which react the way that normal ones do, but are invisible.
 (Mainly for menu screens and level select)